Muhoozi Kainerugaba: Early life and education

-Muhoozi Kainerugaba was born on 24 April 1974 in Dar es Salaam, Tanzania, to Yoweri Museveni and Janet Museveni.
+Muhoozi Kainerugaba was born on 24 April 1974 in Dar es Salaam, Tanzania, to Yoweri Museveni and Hope Rwaheru.
 At the time Museveni was an exiled FRONASA rebel outfit leader, as he and other émigrés based in Tanzania plotted to overthrow the Idi Amin dictatorship.
 Museveni has clung on to power since 1986, nearly seven years after Amin's downfall.

-Raised in a Christian family, Muhoozi became born-again in his early years (secondary school).
+Raised in a Christian family, Muhoozi became born-again in his early years, during secondary school.

-Muhoozi married Charlotte Nankunda Kutesa in 1999,and they have four children together: including Kenshuro Kainerugaba, Ruhamya Kainerugaba and Ihunde Kainerugaba.

-As a child, Muhoozi briefly attended nursery school in Tanzania before enrolling at Kabale Preparatory School in southwestern Uganda.He later studied at Mount Kenya Academy in Nyeri Kenya, and Sweden.
-After his father became President of Uganda in 1986, he attended Kampala Parents School, King's College Budo, and St. Mary's College Kisubi.
+Muhoozi married Charlotte Nankunda Kutesa in 1999.
+As a child, Muhoozi briefly attended nursery school in Tanzania before enrolling at Kabale Preparatory School in Kabale, Uganda.
+He later studied at Mount Kenya Academy in Nyeri, Kenya, and Sweden.
+After his father became President of Uganda in 1986, he attended Kampala Parents' School in Kampala, King's College Budo, and St. Mary's College Kisubi.
 He graduated in 1994.

 Muhoozi was admitted to the Egyptian Military Academy where he took both the company and battalion commanders courses.
 He also has attended the Kalama Armoured Warfare Training School.

-In 2007 he was admitted to a one-year course at the United States Army Command and General Staff College at Fort Leavenworth, Kansas, graduating in June 2008.
+In 2007 he was admitted to a one-year course in military command at the United States Army Command and General Staff College at Fort Leavenworth, Kansas, graduating in June 2008.
 Following that, he successfully completed the Executive National Security Programme at the South African National Defence College.
-Muhoozi joined Nottingham University where he obtained a Political Science degree in 1997 He is a member of the Anglican Church of Uganda.
+Muhoozi joined the University of Nottingham where he obtained a political science degree in 1997.
+He is a member of the Anglican Church of Uganda.